 Wrap the pork loin with the wrap, folding in any seasoning.
 Wrap tightly.
 Place in fridge to marinate for a few hours up to overnight.
 If you want to roast right away that is fine too.
 Just rub the plastic to adhere the seasoning to the meat.

-If marinating, remove from fridge 30 – 45 minutes before roasting to bring to room temperature.
+If marinating, remove from fridge 30 - 45 minutes before roasting to bring to room temperature.
 Set a rack in the middle of the oven and set the oven to 425 degrees.
-Unwrap the pork loin and place on top of a foil lined roasting pan.
+Unwrap the pork loin and place fatty side up, on top of a foil lined roasting pan.
 I use the foil for easy cleanup.

 Roast for about 15 - 20 minutes per pound until the internal temperature from the center of the pork loin reads 137 degrees.

 Tent with foil and let it rest about 10 - 15 minutes before slicing.
 This should raise the internal temperature 10 to 15 degrees while resting.

 Slice into whatever thickness you like and serve.
 The end pieces are the best.

 - 3 tablespoons of my Adobo Seasoning or as needed to liberally cover roast

 - Tear off 2 pieces of plastic wrap that are longer than the length of your roast and place them on the counter, overlapping them by at least 4 inches.

 - Place the pork loin on top of the plastic wrap and season with my Adobo Seasoning.
 Don't be shy with seasoning, but season to your liking.